catdad/watchboy/README.md

 [dm-david.svg]: https://david-dm.org/catdad/watchboy.svg
 [dm-david.link]: https://david-dm.org/catdad/watchboy

 Watch files and directories for changes.
 Fast.
 No hassle.
 No native dependencies.
 Works the same way on Windows, Linux, and MacOS.
 Low memory usage.
 Shows you a picture of a dog.
-It's everything you've ever wanted in a module.
+It's everything you've ever wanted in a module!

 ## Install